psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

 =============================

-A distribution dataset is a DataLad superdataset that contains all necessary components to build Debian packages for a particular distribution release.
+A distribution dataset is a DataLad superdataset that contains all necessary components to build Debian packages for a particular Debian release.
-This includes the packages' source code, and a build environment.
+These include the packages' source code, and a build environment.

-To create a collection of packages for a particular distribution (e.g. Debian 11, bullseye), start by creating a ``distribution`` dataset.
+To create a collection of packages, i.e. a distribution, start by creating a ``distribution`` dataset.

 .. code-block:: bash

-   datalad deb-new-distribution bullseye
+   datalad deb-new-distribution our-distribution
-   cd bullseye
+   cd our-distribution

-This creates the ``distribution`` dataset "bullseye".
-Despite the name, the generated dataset is still pretty generic, and not anyhow tailored to a particular distribution yet.
+This creates the ``distribution`` dataset "our-distribution".
+The generated dataset is still pretty generic, and not anyhow tailored to a particular Debian release yet.

 Besides the distribution superdataset, a ``builder`` subdataset was created too.
 It contains the subdirectories: